Our Team

 Careers

-We are not currently hiring.
-If you have experience in the fields of recreational therapy or exercise science and are interested in working with ACCESS of Wilmington you may send a resume to paula@accessilm.org for future consideration.
+For all other inquiries, if you have experience in the fields of recreational therapy or exercise science, nonprofits, or digital media coordination and are interested in working with ACCESS of Wilmington in any role, you may send a resume to paula@accessilm.org for future consideration.

 Staff